khalil431/Data-Science-Projects/nyc-311-dashboard/README.md

 1. **Command-Line Tools (scripts):**

    The `borough_complaints.py` script allows users to investigate complaint types across boroughs within a given date range.
 It saves the output file in the results folder of the data folder.
-The help commands for these scripts are also available through the --help flag.
+The help commands for `borough_complaints.py` is available through the --help flag.

    - **Usage example:**
       ```bash